American Express Platinum: Is it worth it?

 Amex Fine Hotels & Resorts

-The Amex Platinum Card offers a perk that’s simply not given enough credit.
+The Platinum Card® from American Express offers a perk that’s simply not given enough credit.
 You’ll receive access to Amex Fine Hotels & Resorts, which is a program that sharply elevates your experience at luxury hotels around the world.
 When you book your stay through Fine Hotels & Resorts, you’ll receive perks like guaranteed 4:00 pm late checkout, big room upgrades, your third night free, free breakfast and more.
 Some hotels even have a unique benefit, like a $100 spa credit.

 It’s worth pointing out that this is only useful if you’re paying for your stay – you can’t use this benefit if you’re booking an award stay.
 Just think of Amex Fine Hotels & Resorts as an online travel agency (like Orbitz) that guarantees you valuable benefits and upgrades.
 Team member Brendan just used this card perk to save hundreds in breakfast during his stay at the JW Marriott in Venice.
 He also received a $100 food credit and a room upgrade.

 Again, if you make use of this perk it can easily save you $100s on a paid hotel stay.
 Yet another way you can offset the cost of the card’s annual fee.

 - 5x Amex Membership Rewards points on airfare (booked either directly with the airline or through Amex Travel)

-- 5x Amex Membership Rewards points on prepaid hotels booked on Amex Travel
+- 5x Amex Membership Rewards points on prepaid hotels booked with American Express Travel

 - Access to Amex Offers